-What’s certain is that from 2021, American citizens will need to comply with ETIAS entry requirements in order to access the Schengen territory.
+What’s certain is that from the end of 2022, American citizens will need to comply with ETIAS entry requirements in order to access the Schengen territory.
 In the best-case scenario, nothing will change and the same ETIAS permit will allow U.S. travelers to move freely between the Kingdom and mainland Europe.
 But it may also be possible that the UK decides to implement their own form of ETIAS or even require third-country nationals to obtain a tourist visa (although this is the most unlikely option at the moment).

 Will Brexit Affect Travel to Ireland?